 - conflict and tension

 - pacing, mood, and imagery

 - the business of writing: publication, money matters, scams and pitfalls

 - marketing and manuscript preparation

-All students will stay in dorms on campus at the University of Pittsburgh’s Greensburg campus (UPG).
+All students stay in dorms on campus at the University of Pittsburgh’s Greensburg campus (UPG).
 (Alpha is not owned by, operated by, or affiliated with UPG.)
-The price of the workshop includes a private room with door lock and key in an air-conditioned suite.
+The price of the workshop includes a private room with door lock and key in a suite.
 Each suite contains four bedrooms, two baths, a fully-equipped kitchen, and a living room.
 Wireless internet access is freely available, but students should bring their own laptop computer, if possible.
 There are free washers and dryers in each dorm.
 Each room is carpeted, and has a desk, chair, bureau, closet, twin bed and a window.
 Linens (towels, sheets, blankets) will be provided.

 Alpha aims to provide a workshop that is comfortable for all our students, staff, and guests.
 UPG provides barrier-free access for persons with disabilities including ramps, automatic doors, restrooms, water fountains, telephones, and reserved parking areas close to all building entrances.
 One suite per dorm is equipped for students with disabilities.

 If you have any questions about accessibility, please contact the Alpha staff at firstname.lastname@example.org.
 We will be happy to answer any queries you may have.

 We recommend bringing a laptop for use during the workshop.
 Technology will be made available at the workshop for students who do not have access to a personal computer.